agam263/agam263/README.md

 - 🧠 CS + AI/ML Student @ Polaris School of Technology
 - 🔥 Building [**Ibento**](https://ibento.co) – your gateway to all student events
 - 🎬 Filmmaker & content creator at heart
-- 💡 Exploring AI influencers, sneaker culture & productivity tools
-- ✍️ Writing: *The Last Night Thought* – a book on deep thoughts & fear
+- ✍️ Writing: *The Last Night Thought* - a book on deep thoughts & fear
-- 🎙️ Podcasting with doers and dreamers

 ---